smnookin/smnookin.github.io/_posts/2015-10-26-david-warren-randall.md

 Randall told The Tech, “[MIT students] feel that they’re struggling but don’t want to get help because they think their peers are doing fine.
 This isn’t the case at all though."
 He continues, "I think people need to know that they’re not alone.
 Above all, every MIT student should know that even at their worst weeks, they are all extraordinary.”

-KAYLA ESQUIVEL, Masters In Engineering: "he was perfectly amiable when dealing with me, and i never had any serious problems with him, but i definitely heard horror stories form other people in mclean with me at the same time.
-I was consistently told, 'Take notes, get everything in writing.
-Don't talk to him over the phone alone.
-If he calls, make sure your social worker is there.
-Everything NEEDS to be in writing.'
-Apparently he wasn't terribly good at being consistent with the things he claimed, and with the promises he would make."

-Barbara Duckworth, Junior: "Overall, dean randall was really helpful. he responded to my calls when i was freaking out about getting back into MIT, and basically handled everything re: teachers for the duration of my absence "
+And many students do agree that he means well.
+Barbara Duckworth, a junior at MIT, said "Overall, Dean Randall was really helpful.
+He responded to my calls when I was freaking out about getting back into MIT, and basically handled everything regarding teachers for the duration of my absence."

-Dan Schumaker: "Honestly I have a pretty neutral opinion about s3.
-They do a great job most of the time and then in some ways they have not met expectations too (returning student nightmares ugh).
-All in all I think they do what they can and are well intentioned and most of the time they are pretty on top of things but have recently had some organizational nightmares that really have put a damper on the quality of service they provide.
-I still don't think it's a reflection of the overall quality of s3.
-They're not perfect and I don't know to what capacity they can really save your life, but if you are smart and semi-responsible you can use them to your own advantage significantly.
-It all depends on the effort you put in and  how soon you come to them.
-I think it's all in all really up to you to do what you can with them."

-Schumaker: "All of when I left is such a blur I can't remember much about my appointments with Dean Mthembu.
-I think she's pretty cool.
-At times I felt she didn't respect that my perspective on my issues was different from hers.
-While I understand that she has had a lot more experience with people dealing with similar issues to mine, it was at times deflating and defeating, even if she was right.
-On one hand I really appreciate her blunt nature and her confidence is sometimes necessary for guidance but I do think she could be just the slightest bit more sensitive to student's own perspectives, even if they're silly perspectives in many ways.
-While I did often leave her office feeling slightly more at ease, there was never a moment where I really felt relieved as I do sometimes feel after a session of counseling.
-I think that it's really a reflection that s3 is not there to counsel you, they're there so you can pick their brains and see how you can spin your disastrous circumstance into something easier to handle.
-They are forced into a dual role, both being a support for students but also a support for the institute itself and really that's what leads to my neutral opinion of them.
+Schumaker: "They are forced into a dual role, both being a support for students but also a support for the institute itself and really that's what leads to my neutral opinion of them.
 They do care about you, but there is a cutoff, past which point they really might not be able to help you or it would be unwise for them to help you, either for your own benefit or for the institutes (and which itself can often be unclear as well).
 That's about all I can say.
 I don't have a moment where I could say they were outstanding even though I'm sure there were those moments.
 The truth is I can't recall the good moments as well as the bad ones.
 I wish I had more to give you but that's it."

 [Past Life (and struggles) of Dean Randall:]